 Applying to the Program

-Review of applications begins on deadline date; please have all materials submitted to Graduate College two weeks prior to deadline to ensure receipt.
+Review of applications begins on the deadline date; please have all materials submitted to Graduate College two weeks prior to deadline to ensure receipt.

-Official Transcripts, including documentation of undergraduate prerequisites:
+3) Official Transcripts, including documentation of three (3) undergraduate *prerequisites See FAQ page for course descriptions:

 - Abnormal Psychology (or equivalent course)